Have you ever wondered how much is life insurance in Canada?

 Health

-Health is one of the most critical factors for determining how much is life insurance in Canada, as a healthier lifestyle can lead to lower life insurance premiums.
+Health is one of the most critical factors in determining how much life insurance costs in Canada, as a healthier lifestyle can lead to lower life insurance premiums.

 A healthier lifestyle is not only good for your body — it is also good for your life insurance premiums, as this article will cover.
 In many cases, taking control of your health can lead to lower premiums, especially if you can mitigate risk factors associated with certain health conditions.